EarthVision/Towny2-Docs/README.md

 Adds or removes the specified flag permission for the given role in the chunk the player is standing in. (usable by town mayor or plot owner)

-### allowing roles to perfomr certain commands
+### allowing roles to perform certain commands

 #### /town role command add/remove [role] [command]
 you can give roles in your town access to certain commands, for example allowing residents to claim land:
-`/town add command add resident town_claim` will allow residents to claim land
+`/town role command add resident town_claim` will allow residents to claim land

 ### Available Command Permissions